The smart contract language

 bnz.
 For example the TEAL below loops ten times.

 #pragma version 4 // loop 1 - 10 // init loop var int 0 loop: int 1 + // implement loop code // ... // check upper bound int 10 <= bnz loop

 Subroutines can be implemented using labels and the

 retsub opcodes.
 The sample below illustrates a sample subroutine call.

 #pragma version 4 // jump to main loop b main // subroutine my_subroutine: // implement subroutine code // with the two args retsub main: int 1 int 5 callsub my_subroutine return

-Stateless TEAL programs are limited to 1000 bytes in size.
+Smart signature are limited to 1000 bytes in size.
 Size encompasses the compiled program plus arguments.
-Stateful smart contracts are limited to 2KB total for the compiled approval and clear programs.
+Smart contracts are limited to 2KB total for the compiled approval and clear programs.
 This size can be increased in 2KB increments, up to an 8KB limit for both programs.
-For optimal performance, TEAL programs are also limited in opcode cost.
-This cost is evaluated when a smart contract runs.
-This cost is representative of a TEAL program's computational expense.
-Every opcode within TEAL has a numeric value that represents its opcode cost.
-Most opcodes have an opcode cost of 1.
-Some operators such as the
+For optimal performance, smart contracts and smart signatures are also limited in opcode cost.
+This cost is evaluated when a smart contract runs and is representative of it’s computational expense.
+Every opcode executed by the AVM has a numeric value that represents its computational cost.
+Most opcodes have a computational cost of 1.
+Some, such as

-The example covered in this tutorial is for a stateless contract account TEAL program.
+The example covered in this tutorial is for a smart signature contract account TEAL program.
 The account is set up where all tokens are removed from the account with one successful transaction and delivered to one of two accounts.
 Unsuccessful transactions leave the funds in the contract account.

 The example uses two addresses (addr1 and addr2).
 The variables have the values of addr1 =